-In order to achieve its objective, the fund may invest directly in securities or indirectly through the use of secondary fund(s).
-Currently, the target asset mix of the fund is 65% in fixed income securities and 35% in equity securities.
-The fund will be monitored and re-balanced from time to time at the discretion of the portfolio manager, consistent with the fund's investment objective and target asset mix.
-The fund may use derivative instruments.
-The fund may enter into repurchase transactions, reverse repurchase transactions or securities lending transactions.
-At this time the fund invests its assets primarily in the Empire Life Emblem Conservative Portfolio mutual fund.
+The investment strategies of the secondary fund are to invest in a mix of equity and fixed income securities.
+Currently, the target asset mix of the secondary fund is 65% in fixed income securities and 35% in equity securities.
+The secondary fund will be monitored and re-balanced from time to time at the discretion of the portfolio manager, consistent with the secondary fund's investment objective and target asset mix.
+The secondary fund may use derivative instruments.

-Interest rate movement risk, business risk, credit risk, market risk, sovereign risk, foreign currency risk, general derivatives risk, special equities risk, trust investment risk, fund in fund risk, large investor risk, ETF risk, asset-backed and mortgage-backed securities risk, bank loans and loan participations risk, cash deposit risk, convertible securities risk, floating rate note risk, emerging countries risk, liquidity risk, repurchase and reverse repurchase transactions and securities lending risk, series risk, and yield fluctuations risk.
-As the fund currently invests in a secondary fund, it is exposed to risks mainly through its investment in the secondary fund.
+As the fund currently invests in a secondary fund, its exposure to risks is through its investment in the secondary fund.
+The principal risks of the fund are interest rate movement risk, business risk, credit risk, market risk, sovereign risk, foreign currency risk, general derivatives risk, special equities risk, trust investment risk, fund in fund risk, large investor risk, ETF risk, asset-backed and mortgage-backed securities risk, bank loans and loan participations risk, cash deposit risk, convertible securities risk, floating rate note risk, emerging countries risk, liquidity risk, repurchase and reverse repurchase transactions and securities lending risk, series risk, and yield fluctuations risk.